griffinjmbur/griffinjmbur.github.io/_posts/2024-05-22-counting-3-blogpost.md

 date: 2024-05-25
 ---

 In previous posts about counting, I have not directly tied these questions to the "balls into bins" framing that is ubiquitous.
-In this post, I u
+In this post, I connect what I have discussed in past posts to this specific framing, which leads to a discussion of some important new (to this blog) ideas: the inclusion-exclusion principle, Stirling numbers of the second kind, and Bell numbers.

 # Distinguishable balls into distinguishable bins